rojaph123/Powerlift-Gym-Management-System-Offline-QR-Attendance-Membership-Tracking-/replit.md

 - All data is stored locally in SQLite on the device
 - No internet connection is required for daily use
 - First launch will prompt you to create a 4-digit PIN
+- Theme preference (dark/light mode) is saved and persists across app restarts
+- QR scanner includes audio feedback on successful scans
+- Reports can be exported as PDF or CSV, with offline-safe fallbacks